AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 ### Group similar work items together with the 'Group by' option

-The Sort by option allows you to group like items in the Work List.
+The [!UICONTROL Sort by] option allows you to group like items in the Work List.
 You can sort by:

 * Planned Completion
 * Planned Start
 * Commit Date
 * Project